Edwinhe03/ucla-covid-symptom-script/README.md

 # UCLA COVID-19 Symptom Survey Script
-The script will fill out the UCLA Daily Symptom Survey automatically, assuming you are healthy and have no symptoms for COVID-19.
+The script will fill out the UCLA Daily Symptom Survey automatically, assuming you are healthy and have no symptoms of COVID-19.

 Prerequisites:
+- On a Command Line, check that Python 3 is installed by running:
+  - python3 --version
-- Install Python 3
+- If not, you can install Python 3 from https://www.python.org/downloads/
+- Check that pip is available by running:
+  - python3 -m pip --version
+- If not, you can install pip by running:
+  - python3 -m ensure-up --default-pip
-- Install Selenium using the following line on CLI:
+- Install Selenium WebDriver by running:
-  - pip install selenium
+  - python3 -m pip install selenium
-- Selenium Chromedriver (already included in ./driver folder)

 To use:
 - Download the project
-- On a CLI, navigate to the project directory
+- On a Command Line, navigate to the project directory
 - Run the following line of code to start the script:
   - python3 symptom_form.py
 - Enter your UCLA Logon username and password as prompted
 - Have the DUO Mobile app ready to authenticate the logon

+* For Windows users, replace any instance of "python3" with "py".

 NOTES:
 - There are no checks for errors or exceptions, so you must enter you credentials correctly